Alternative data

 What is this metric: Number of externally-owned accounts (EOAs) that initiate transactions where contract creations occur.

-How it is calculated: Number of distinct EOAs initiating transactions where contract creations occur, sourced from onchain data.
+How it is calculated: Number of distinct EOAs that initiate transactions where contract creations occur, sourced from onchain data.

 Why do we show it: A proxy to the number of blockchain users deploying smart contracts.